gdg4dev/eazeread/readme.md

-### Eaze Read
+# Eaze Read
 ## Built with accessibility in mind

-# With Eaze Read, you can get sumarry for a article real fast.
+# Eaze Read is an application that makes reading articles on the internet easier through features like summarizing text and making certain portions of words bold.
+These features can enhance a user's experience by allowing them to digest information much quicker.